George Thomas, 1st Viscount Tonypandy: Political career

-In the House of Lords Thomas was an outspoken critic of the European Union and the Maastricht Treaty, and in a June 1993 debate, he endorsed Margaret Thatcher’s comments and defended her after Roy Jenkins had criticised her similar "extreme" views against further European sociopolitical integration.
+In the House of Lords Thomas was an outspoken critic of the European Union and the Maastricht Treaty, and in a June 1993 debate, he endorsed Baroness Thatcher’s comments and defended her after Roy Jenkins had criticised her similar "extreme" views against further European sociopolitical integration.

 Thomas's opposition to Welsh nationalism was finally expressed in hostility to the Blair government's devolution proposals of 1997.
 He was asked by Robert Hodge, son of Sir Julian Hodge, to be a member of the steering committee of the "Just Say No" campaign (which opposed devolution in 1997).
 Despite ailing from cancer, Thomas agreed to a ceremonial role and became president.
 Other known persons in the movement included Nick Bourne, David Davies (Monmouth MP) and Alun Cairns.

 During that year, he also gave his very high-profile endorsement of Sir James Goldsmith's Referendum Party, believing that the European Union was compromising the sovereignty of Parliament.
 He also wrote the foreword to Adrian Hilton's book on this issue, The Principality and Power of Europe.

-Lord Tonypandy was later Chairman of the Bank of Wales between 1985 and 1991.
+Outside Parliament, Lord Tonypandy was Chairman of the Bank of Wales between 1985 and 1991.

 A portrait of Thomas in the robes of the Speaker is part of the Parliamentary Art Collection.

-He was the subject of This Is Your Life in 1983 when he was surprised by Eamonn Andrews at London’s Royal Albert Hall, ahead of a charity concert for the National Children’s Home.